Hip Ailments & Treatment Options

 The most common symptom of hip osteoarthritis is pain around the hip joint.
 Usually, the pain develops slowly and worsens over time, although sudden onset is also possible.
 Pain and stiffness may be worse in the morning, or after sitting or resting for a while.
 Over time, painful symptoms may occur more frequently, including during rest or at night.
 Additional symptoms may include:

-During your appointment, Dr. Heekin will talk with you about your symptoms and medical history, conduct a physical examination, and possibly order diagnostic tests, such as x-rays.
+During your appointment, Dr. Rizk will talk with you about your symptoms and medical history, conduct a physical examination, and possibly order diagnostic tests, such as x-rays.

-During the physical examination, Dr. Heekin will look for:
+During the physical examination, Dr. Rizk will look for:

 In the x-ray of a normal hip (left), the space between the ball and socket indicates healthy cartilage.
 An x-ray of an arthritic hip (right) shows severe loss of joint space and bone spurs.